If you're looking to combine history, a top-rated show and a great dinner, it's time to plan a trip to Newberry.

 Here are five great downtown restaurants to check out on your next visit to Newberry:

-Figaro: Located just a few doors down from the Newberry Opera House in an old bank building, Figaro is a relatively new addition to the Newberry dining scene.
+Figaro: Located just a few doors down from the Newberry Opera House in an old bank building, Figaro is a great addition to the Newberry dining scene.
 Chef Sheila Veach prepares a range of menu options but specializes in seafood and steaks.
-Prices run from $10 for breakfast and dinner entrees start at $20.